bapfeld/bapfeld.github.io/_posts/2018-12-28-favorite-r-tools.md

 ---
 layout: post
-title: "Favorite R Code"
+title: "Favorite R Tools"
 categories: [Code]
 tags: [R, Workflow]
 ---
-I also find that the longer I use R, the more my preferred solutions converge around a decreasing number of commands.
+I find that the longer I use R, the more my preferred solutions converge around a decreasing number of commands.
 But every now and then I find something new that makes life so much easier and it finds its way into my repertoire.
 Here's a quick post on some of these (code) life-changing commands.
 Some of these are fairly well-known, others less-so.

 # Base R functions
 Here are a few that come from base R (and can be applied in any situation)